 Program History

 Funded primarily through the USDA Forest Service, the UCF Program is designed to help communities plan, plant, and care for their community trees.
-Since its inception in 1991, VT UCF has provided technical, educational, and financial assistance to over 175 Vermont communities and more than $1,000,000 in competitive grants have been awarded to Vermont municipalities and volunteer organizations.
+Since its inception in 1991, VT UCF has provided technical, educational, and financial assistance to over 175 Vermont communities and more than $3,000,000 in competitive grants have been awarded to Vermont municipalities and volunteer organizations through over 1,000 unique awards.
 The Program's staff is supported by a twenty member council, numerous partners, and seasonal interns and adheres to the tenets outlined in the UCF Working Agreement and guiding princples towards justice, equity, diversity, and inclusion.